astitvagarhewal-star/wa-autoforward-bot/README.md

 **📶 Network Outage reporting:** Watchdog watches for internet connect every 30s, and if internet connection is not detected it sends a push notification using [Termux:API](https://github.com/termux/termux-api) and suspends heartbeat.
 When internet connection is restored, watchdog dismisses the push notification and sends telegram log with downtime and timestamps. <br>
 **🩺 Heartbeat:** Termux console prints heartbeat every 10 mins so you know your bot never slept.
 There is a toggle in Web UI to enable/disable sending heartbeat via telegram bot. <br>
 ​**🔑 Passphrase Auto-Whitelisting:** Allows users to secretly authorize themselves by sending a specific /id [passphrase] command, automatically updating the whitelist without admin intervention.
 Once authorised, their messages will continue to forward untill removed from whitelist.
 Telegram bot sends log whenever a new user authorises using the command.
 Passphrase and passphrase toggle can be configured in Web UI. <br>
-​**🔍 Silent ID Retrieval:** User can send /id command on WhatsApp, and Telegram bot will pass the id information. <br>
+​**🔍 Silent ID Retrieval:** User can send /id command on WhatsApp, and Telegram bot will pass the id information in the log. <br>
 **👻 Ghost Packet & Duplicate filtering:** Intercepts and drops malformed network packets or duplicate event triggers before they can crash the queue, ensuring continued operations.<br>
 **🩹 Error recovery:** Automatically skips deleted messages, or errors occured, doesn't get stuck and continues the operations. <br>
 **🧹 Automated memory optimisation:** Flushes network deduplication cache every hour to keep the script lightweight. <br>